drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-02-Pimsleur-mp3.md

 ---
 layout: post
 title: How to rip Pimsleur to mp3
-permalink: Pimsleur-mp3
+permalink: "Pimsleur-mp3"
 published: true
-categories: [Spanish]
+categories:
+  - Spanish
 ---
-## How to rip Pimsleur to mp3

 1. Open Pimsleur CD in Windows Media Player
 2. In the upper RH corner, there is a rip button.
 It takes a while to rip the CD.